andrasq/node-microrest/MANUAL.md

 ### mw.buildReadBody( [options] )

 Construct a function that will wait for the request body to arrive and set `req.body`.
-Returns a middleware step `readBody(req, res, next)`.
+Returns a middleware step `readBody(req, res, next, context)` that will call `next(err, context, body)` with the body it places into `req.body`.
+If `req.body` is already set, it will return immediately.

 Options:
 - bodySizeLimit - cap on the request size.
-If the request body exceeds this many bytes, the request is rejected with a 400 "max body size exceeded" error.
+If the request body exceeds this many bytes, `next` will be called with a 400 "max body size exceeded" HttpError.